Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Displays charts horizontally (side-by-side)
 - Respects the same indicator limits (3 on-chart, 2 below-chart) per chart
 - Fetches and displays data independently for each chart
+- **Default State**: Both charts initially display the same pair, timeframe, and indicators as the main chart when split mode is activated

 **Layout:**
-- Sidebar is hidden in split mode to maximize chart viewing area
+- **Left Sidebar**: Visible with drawing tools and chart controls
-- Charts are evenly divided with a vertical separator
+- **Charts**: Evenly divided with a vertical separator
+- **Bottom Panel**: Visible with Alert and Grid buttons (preset buttons hidden)
 - Each chart maintains its own data, state, and real-time updates
 - Both charts update independently via WebSocket connections